cnbatch/kcptube/README_EN.md

 ### OpenBSD
 OpenBSD completely blocks IPv4-mapped IPv6, if you use dual-stack on the OpenBSD platform, you need to save the configuration file as two files, one of which enables ipv4_only=1, and then load both configuration files when using kcptube.

-## Data verification
+## Encryption and Data verification
 Since TCP data transmission is required, data verification cannot be ignored, just like TCP itself.

-If the encryption option has been used, then the content of this section can be ignored.
-The encryption algorithm selected by kcptube has verification capabilities built in, which can also ensure that the transmitted content is error-free.

-If the encryption function is not used, kcptube will reduce the MTU by 2 bytes so that a 2-byte checksum can be attached to the end.
+Regardless of whether encryption is enabled or not, this program will reduce the MTU by 2 bytes and append 2-byte data at the end.

-However, the Botan library used by kcptube does not include a 16-bit verification algorithm, so kcptube uses two 8-bit checksums at the same time:
+If the encryption option is used, then the 2-byte data appended at the end will be a temporarily generated IV.

+If the encryption feature is not selected, the 2-byte data appended at the end will be the checksum, consisting of two different 8-bit checksums:

 - Longitudinal Redundancy Check (LRC)
 - 8-bit checksum

+This is because the Botan library used in this program does not come with a 16-bit checksum algorithm.
+Therefore, this program simultaneously utilizes these two 8-bit checksums.

 The calculation speed of these two checksums is fast enough, concise and practical, and is not an obscure calculation method.
 For example, Modbus uses LRC.